Hoovey: Believing Makes It Possible, Faith Makes It Real (Movie Review)

 As someone who grew up loving and playing sports it is only natural that I am also a fan of sports movies.
 I love a good sports comedy, but I think many of the better sports movies are more inspirational.
 Consider the following: Remember the Titans, Hoosiers, The Blind Side, Miracle, Greater, and, of course, the timeless Rudy.

-I would like to submit another title to the list above: the 2015 film Hoovey, which was based on a true story.
+I would like to submit another title to the list above: the 2015 film Hoovey, which is based on a true story.

 A Love for Basketball